Seven Symptoms of Bad Shock Absorbers

 If your shocks aren’t performing as they should be, they won’t be able to keep your tires on the ground evenly.
 You will likely feel a bouncing and a shifting as you drive along.

 This will result in patchy, unevenly distributed wear on your tires, including excessive wear in certain areas.
 In order to do their job, tires need to uniformly touch the road.
-Having bouncy, unevenly worn tires puts you at higher risk for hydroplaning on wet roads or suddenly finding yourself with a flat tire.
+Having bouncy, unevenly worn tires puts you at a higher risk of hydroplaning on wet roads or suddenly finding yourself with a flat tire.

 #7 – Rattling Noises